BrowserStackCE/percy-pdf/README.md

       - project: the project folder for the document
       - doc: the doc name with the `.pdf` extension
 - specialDocConfigs (optional): This flag provides further customization to include / exclude certain pages of the any of the PDF documents.
 The specific document is identified using the `project` and `doc` flags and further flags `includePages` / `excludePages` are provided to include or exclude pages in the PDF document during baselining or comparision.
+- createMultipleBuildsPerDoc (default -> false): For any PDF Run Config file, by default -> A single build is created with clubs all PDF documents across User projects in a single Percy build.
+However, if the user wants to create a new Percy Build per PDF document, then `createMultipleBuildsPerDoc` can be optionally set to true.

 ### Internal Working